Dogs and

 -

-The keen sense of smell of dogs means they can be successfully trained to detect certain diseases, including Covid-19 from urine samples in a study at EARA member the University of Helsinki, Finland.
+The keen sense of smell in dogs means they can be successfully trained to detect certain diseases, including Covid-19 from urine samples, in a study at EARA member the University of Helsinki, Finland.

-See the Animal Research News section below for recent research examples:
+See also the Animal Research News section at the bottom of this artilce for other recent research examples:

 Beyond results that have shown to benefit our companion animals, it is our hope to extend the therapy to human patients in the future and improve healthcare outcomes for those who have cancer – especially when they have no treatment options left.